The Long Island Seed Project

 CV: Raymond's Canada Extra Early

 A small tomato on a compact determinate normal leaf plant, sort of like Sub Arctic Maxi but earlier to fruit, larger fruit, better tasting, more productive over a longer period and resistant to early blight.
-We received this unnamed tomato from collector Raymond Traitt from Montreal, Canada.
+We received this tomato from collector Raymond Traitt from Montreal, Canada.
 Raymond was a retired postal worker who lived in an apartment.
 While he didn't have room to grow the tomatoes, he embarked on a personal crusade to rescue a large number of Canadian bred varieties when he saw the need.
 (20 seeds)

 Tomatoes